 But there’s more.
 The Samburu is also famed for the Samburu Five, a rare quintet that features the Grevy’s zebra, Beisa oryx, gerenuk, Somali ostrich, and Reticulated giraffe.

-There are also more than 450 recorded bird species in the park.
+There are also more than 450 recorded bird species in Samburu National Reserve.

 Amboseli National Park - Home of White Elephants

 With miles of astounding landscapes and beautifully diverse habitats, Amboseli National park offers an effortless background for Kenya wildlife tours.
 Simply moving around this 392 km2 park is a spectacle by itself, the bewildering park guests with views of Mt.
 Kilimanjaro, Africa’s highest mountain.
 Amboseli National Park offers five different habitats featuring woodlands, savannahs, wetlands, and the dried-out bed of Lake Amboseli.